top of page

 Wayfinding

 To ensure users can navigate around a park, it is important to incorporate accessible wayfinding features.
 Proper contrasts and signage can help everyone find their way around.
-Where signage is provided, it is crucial that it meets accessibility requirements including having brail translations.
+Where signage is provided, it is crucial that it meets accessibility requirements, including having braille translations.

 Accessible Features